• Home

 4. Clear unused local volumes

-You can use the command docker volume prune to delete all unused local volumes:
+You can use the command docker volume prune to remove all unused local volumes (not attached to a running container):

 Create a test volume: